On this page

 I want to use the judicial process – what do I do?

 As an alternative to the administrative process, you can apply to a court for an order about an amendment demand.
-Only the person who gave the amendment demand or the secured party who made the registration can do this.19 Like the administrative process, you must wait 5 business days after the amendment demand is sent to the secured party before you can make your application.20
+Section 182(1) of the PPS Act provides that only the person who gave the amendment demand or the secured party who made the registration can do this.
+Like the administrative process, you must wait 5 business days after the amendment demand is sent to the secured party before you can make your application.

 What happens to a registration once it is removed?